Vikit-ai/sdk/docs/autoapi/imported_video/index.rst

       Build the video

-      Args:
+      :param build_settings: The settings for building the video
-          build_settings (VideoBuildSettings): The settings for building the video
+      :type build_settings: VideoBuildSettings

-      Returns:
+      :returns: The built video
-          ImportedVideo: The built video
+      :rtype: ImportedVideo

    .. py:method:: get_file_name_by_state(build_settings: vikit.video.video.VideoBuildSettings)

       Get the file name of the video

-      Returns:
+      :returns: The file name of the video
-          str: The file name of the video
+      :rtype: str

    .. py:method:: get_title()

       Returns the title of the video.